The London Stock Exchange outlines AIM due diligence requirements

 - As a starting point, directors’ due diligence procedures should be applied consistently for an AIM admission, the take-on of an existing AIM company from another Nomad, and the appointment of a new director to an existing AIM company client.

-- Due diligence on directors should be a substantive tool in assessing appropriateness rather than a function which is undertaken merely for the purpose of completing a regulatory process.
+- Due diligence should be a substantive tool in assessing appropriateness rather than a function.
+Not a process which is undertaken merely for the purpose of completing a regulatory process.

-- Due diligence on directors should be based on a Nomad’s reasonable judgement as to what information it requires in order to make an informed decision on an individual’s suitability to be a director of an AIM company.
+- Due diligence should be based on a Nomad’s reasonable judgement.
+To include what information it requires in order to make an informed decision on an individual’s suitability to be a director of an AIM company.
 We refer to AR2 of Schedule Three of the Nomad Rules when considering this.

-- We would expect Nomads to use a range of sources when undertaking due diligence including a suitable director’s questionnaire, web-based general searches, Companies House or similar overseas checks, interviews, reviewing references etc. The Nomad should evaluate this information and consider whether it is appropriate to undertake further due diligence from independent sources such as via due diligence companies.
+- Nomads to use a range of sources when undertaking due diligence including a suitable director’s questionnaire.
+For example, web-based general searches, Companies House or similar overseas checks, interviews, reviewing references etc. The Nomad should evaluate this information and consider whether it is appropriate to undertake further due diligence from independent sources.

 - For overseas directors particularly, we would expect it to be the norm rather than the exception for a Nomad to undertake third party due diligence.
 The objective of third party due diligence is to provide substantive and reliable independent information which will be beyond what Nomads are able to ascertain from desktop searches.

 - Having gathered the results of a due diligence exercise, a Nomad should take a step back and consider all the issues arising from the information it has assembled.

 - There should be an appropriate forum within each Nomad firm.
 Here risks are identified and the issues substantively considered and challenged by experienced members of the firm who are independent from the transaction team, where possible.